Faitsu/Theodoros_Notebook_Obsidian/Journal -  Events/Shipwrecked - Amakaru.md

 *"All five of our ships were sunk.
 There are mysterious and hostile cultists looking to burn the world.
 The Leviathan is dead.
-What is happening to the state of Eilnaat?" -Theodoros Delphi*
+What is happening to the state of Eilanaat?" -Theodoros Delphi*

-- **Sons of Fire:** Believes that the Church of Salt isn't enough to save Eilnaat and would rather restart the world
+- [[**Sons of Fire:**]] Believes that the Church of Salt isn't enough to save Eilanaat and would rather restart the world

 - **Roland Dockson**: Theo's Colleague

-- **Melissa** **Aligar****:** Cleric of Salt that traveled on Aviery's ship; she is being sought out by the Sons of Flames
+- **Melissa** **Aligar****:** Cleric of Salt that traveled on Avery's ship; she is being sought out by the Sons of Flames

     - Apparently, Avery had seen them before on the ship she was on.
 She was currently being hunted by Sons of Fire.